-- Olive oil: For this recipe, I use 2 types of olive oil.
+- Olive oil: As in walnut beetroot feta salad, I use 2 types of olive oil for this recipe too.
 Extra virgin olive oil loses its health benefits and flavor when heated.
 So I use it only for the salad dressing, and the regular (processed) olive oil for roasting.

 - Pumpkin seeds: Roasted pumpkin seeds add a nice crunch to the salad, adding to its health benefits as well.